-Complexity of design
+- Complexity of design

-The color, type or texture of glass
+- Material costs, which depend on the color, type, or texture of glass

-Low (least complex design): $90-$150 per square foot
+- Low (least complex design): $90-$150 per square foot

-Mid-tier (not overly simple or overly detailed): $150-$250 per square foot
+- Mid-tier (not overly simple or overly detailed): $150-$250 per square foot

 - High (most complex design and special glass or techniques required): $250 and up per square foot

 Stained glass designs are generally created by fusing together pieces of colored glass using pieces of lead, which produces the separation of colors unique to the art form.
 Stained glass may also be the result of designs that are painted on glass using special paint, then fired in a kiln to adhere the paint permanently to the glass.
-Pieces from Eric Mauro Stained Glass that involve painting take more time and typically cost more, says Mauro.
+Each of these techniques cost different amounts.

 For example, the Thumbtack pro artist in Jamaica Plains said that "painting windows takes more time and typically cost more".

 Material costs will also impact your overall price, as stained glass prices vary based on the color, type, or texture of the glass.